SPGryphons/GryphonCTF2017-Challenges/challenges/misc/The Mooncake Box/README.md

 >![Reconstructed QR](solution/mooncake_solution.png)

 Well-versed students may use tools to apply the Reed-Solomon error recovering techniques to fully reconstruct the QR code.
-One written in Python may be found here: https://github.com/tomerfiliba/reedsolomon The current challenge is already tedious, using the tool is unnecessary as you do not need to recover 100% of the QR code (since the format information shows it has a "High" ECC level) and you **may** spend even more time on the challenge.
+One written in Python may be found here: https://github.com/tomerfiliba/reedsolomon The current challenge is already tedious, using the tool is unnecessary as you do not need to recover 100% of the QR code (since the format information shows it has a "High" ECC level) and you **may** spend even more time on the challenge since you'll have to understand the bit order of a QR code.

 >![Fully Reconstructed QR](solution/mooncake_solution_complete.png)